Hou Yifan: 2014

 From 11 to 22 March, Hou competed in the 2014 China Chess Individual Tournament Group A in Xinghua, her birthplace.
 She again played against the men in the open section rather than in the women's section.
 She finished in 7th place with a 5.5/11 score (+2 −3 =6, TPR 2558).

-From July 14 to July 24, Hou played in the grandmaster section of the prestigious Biel chess tournament.
+From 14 July to 24 July, Hou played in the grandmaster section of the prestigious Biel chess tournament.
 This was a six player category 19 event with an average rating of 2717 with Hou being the lowest rated player.
 She started with a win over Anish Giri and was tied for second entering the final round and could take joint first place by winning her final game against Pendyala Harikrishna.
 While she wound up losing the final game, Hou still had a successful tournament, finishing joint 3rd–5th with a 5/10 score (+2 −2 =6, TPR 2734).

-From August 1 to August 14, Hou participated in 41st Chess Olympiad in Tromsø, Norway as board one of the top seeded Chinese Women's team.
+From 1 August to 14 August, Hou participated in 41st Chess Olympiad in Tromsø, Norway as board one of the top seeded Chinese Women's team.
 The team rattled off six straight wins before succumbing to the second seeded Russian team with Hou losing her individual game, as black, to Kateryna Lagno.
 She ended the Olympiad with a 7/9 score (+6 −1 = 2, TPR 2671) leading her team to the silver medal.
 Her own performance was good enough to receive the silver medal for board one.

 Hou is the winner of FIDE Women's Grand Prix 2013–14.
-From April 8 to April 22, she played in the 4th stage in Khanty-Mansiysk, Russia.
+From 8 April to 22 April, she played in the 4th stage in Khanty-Mansiysk, Russia.
 Opening with 3 straight victories, she dominated from start to finish.
 Several times as white she eschewed her regular 1.e4 opening move and began with 1.c4 and 1.g3.
 She finished in 1st place with an 8.5/11 score (+6 =5, TPR 2695).
-From June 18 to July 2, she played in the 5th stage in Lopota, Georgia.
+From 18 June to 2 July, she played in the 5th stage in Lopota, Georgia.
 Leading from start to finish, she won with a 9/11 score (+7 = 4, TPR 2773), a full two points over her nearest competitors.
-From August 24 to September 6, she competed in the 6th and final stage in Sharjah, United Arab Emirates.
+From 24 August to 6 September, she competed in the 6th and final stage in Sharjah, United Arab Emirates.
 She finished joint first with Ju Wenjun with an 8.5/11 score (+6 =5, TPR 2686).

 At the final leg, the tournament's official awards, Big and Small Cups of Grand Prix, designed and manufactured by the Lobortas Classic Jewelry House, were presented.
 As the winner of the 2013–2014 Grand Prix Series, Hou Yifan was solemnly awarded the Small Cup during the official closing ceremony of the tournament.

-During September 13 to 21, she competed at the 18th European Club Cup held in Bilbao, Spain.
+During 13 to 21 September, she competed at the 18th European Club Cup held in Bilbao, Spain.
 Once again she was the top board for Cercle d'Echecs de Monte-Carlo winning the individual gold medal for her performance 5/6 (+4 =2, TPR 2749) while leading her team to a second-place finish.